CCS-Lab/project_model_based_fmri/README.md

                                        |-loss_association-test_z_FDR_0.01.nii.gz
 ```

 Computational modeling is done by wrapping up [hBayesDM](https://github.com/CCS-Lab/hBayesDM/tree/develop/Python) package by Ahn et al. (2017)[1].
 Please refer to its [documentation](https://hbayesdm.readthedocs.io/en/v1.0.1/models.html) to check the available models.
 If the model you are looking for is not in the list, then you can still conduct the analysis with your precalculated latent process.
-In this case, please follow *Scenario 2* in the example code.
+In this case, please follow the corresponding use case in the example code.

 ## Use case scenarios